FAQ

 The principal functions of a Notary Public are to:

-- verify and certify documents for use overseas
+- verify and certify documents for use overseas; and

-- attest documents and certify their execution for use overseas
+- witness the execution of documents for use overseas

 Australian Government Issued Documents